-Depreciation and amortization of computer software on a combined basis decreased as the impact of foreign currency and the completion of depreciation and amortization of assets acquired in previous years more than offset higher expense associated with our investments, primarily product development initiatives across our businesses.

-Amortization of other identifiable intangible assets decreased due to foreign currency and the completion of amortization for certain identifiable intangible assets acquired in previous years.
+- Depreciation and amortization of computer software on a combined basis decreased in both periods as the impact of foreign currency and the completion of depreciation and amortization of assets acquired in previous years more than offset higher expenses associated primarily with product development initiatives across our business. - Amortization of other identifiable intangible assets decreased in both periods due to the impact of foreign currency and the completion of amortization for certain identifiable intangible assets acquired in previous years.